The Rolling Stones: 1989–2001: Comeback, Wyman's departure

 After the successes of the Steel Wheels/Urban Jungle tours, the band took a break.
-Watts released two jazz albums; Wood recorded his fifth solo album, the first in 11 years, called Slide On This; Wyman released his fourth solo album; Richards released his second solo album in late 1992, Main Offender, and did a small tour, including big concerts in Spain and Argentina.
-Jagger got good reviews and sales with his third solo album, Wandering Spirit, which reached number 12 in the UK and number 11 in the US.
+Watts released two jazz albums; Wood recorded his fifth solo album, the first in 11 years, called Slide on This; Wyman released his fourth solo album; Richards released his second solo album in late 1992, Main Offender, and did a small tour, including big concerts in Spain and Argentina.
+Jagger got good reviews and sales with his third solo album, Wandering Spirit, which reached No. 12 in the UK and No. 11 in the US.
 The album sold more than two million copies worldwide, being certified Gold in the US.

 After Wyman's departure, the Rolling Stones' new distributor/record label, Virgin Records, remastered and repackaged the band's back catalogue from Sticky Fingers to Steel Wheels, except for the three live albums.
-They issued another hits compilation in 1993 entitled Jump Back, which reached number 16 in the UK and number 30 in the US.
+They issued another hits compilation in 1993 entitled Jump Back, which reached No. 16 in the UK and No. 30 in the US.
 By 1993, the Stones were ready to start recording another studio album.
 Charlie Watts recruited bassist Darryl Jones, a former sideman of Miles Davis and Sting, as Wyman's replacement for 1994's Voodoo Lounge.
 Jones continues to perform with the band as their touring and session bassist.
 The album met with positive reviews and strong sales, going double platinum in the US.
 Reviewers took note and credited the album's "traditionalist" sounds to the Rolling Stones' new producer Don Was.
 Voodoo Lounge won the Grammy Award for Best Rock Album at the 1995 Grammy Awards.
-It reached number 1 in the UK and number 2 in the US.
+It reached No. 1 in the UK and No. 2 in the US.